 Lack of choice definitely won’t be a problem for you on our platform.
 You could peruse through our selection till your heart’s content.
-But discovering the best remote jobs require a little more precision.
+But discovering the best jobs requires a little more precision.

 With GoRemotely, you can browse through an endless sea of unique work opportunities.
-And to navigate these waters, we provide numerous filters that help you zero in on exactly the kinds of jobs that work best for you.
-Simply type in your preferences and see what remote job openings are in store today.
+And to navigate these waters, we provide numerous filters that help you zero in on exactly the kinds of remote careers that work best for you.
+Type in your preferences and see what type of openings and working opportunities are in store for you today.

-We offer more than 30 distinct job categories which you can find below.
-Options may be innumerable, but with our categorization and filtering, the search for the best remote work is both effective and effortless.
+We offer more than 30 distinct job categories that you can find below in our filtered job listing.
+Options may be innumerable, but with our categorization and filtering, the search for the best ones is both effective and effortless.